zalam007/Mythikins/README.md

  >
  >       (I) By separating the different functions for battle, we can avoid having to implement a different case within the function depending on whether the battle was with an NPC or not which allows for cleaner less confusing code.
  >
  >       (D) By implementing the vector of pointers, we can store the functionality of an item inside the item itself which allows for more modular, cleaner, and more extensible code.

- > ## Final deliverable
- > All group members will give a demo to the reader during lab time. ou should schedule your demo on Calendly with the same reader who took your second scrum meeting.
-The reader will check the demo and the project GitHub repository and ask a few questions to all the team members.
- > Before the demo, you should do the following:
- > * Complete the sections below (i.e. Screenshots, Installation/Usage, Testing)
- > * Plan one more sprint (that you will not necessarily complete before the end of the quarter).
-Your In-progress and In-testing columns should be empty (you are not doing more work currently) but your TODO column should have a full sprint plan in it as you have done before.
-This should include any known bugs (there should be some) or new features you would like to add.
-These should appear as issues/cards on your Project board.
- > * Make sure your README file and Project board are up-to-date reflecting the current status of your project (e.g. any changes that you have made during the project such as changes to your class diagram).
-Previous versions should still be visible through your commit history.

  ## Screenshots
  > Screenshots of the input/output after running your application